Deadline: February 8, 2023

 Eligibility Criteria:

-(3) The primary criteria for the grant are the quality of the application and the applicant’s commitment to the study and research of child development from a behavior analytic perspective.
+(3) The primary criteria for the grant are the quality of the application and the applicant’s commitment to the study and research of development from a behavior analytic perspective.

 (4) Applicants may not apply for a Bijou Grant and an Innovative Student Research Grant in the same year.